RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 - Similar Cases<br>
  <i>(Golden Era Hollywood to PRESENT)</i>

-<br>Due to lacking laws in California and lack of access to quality assistance, in comparison to for instance Coercion laws in New York, <b><a href="https://theaccidentalgangster.com/about-us/">Countless</a></b> people have been harmed Related to the Arts. <i>In one Case alone, 500 People had to sue against Fixers in the <a href="https://www.hollywoodreporter.com/business/business-news/anthony-pellicano-wiretap-lawsuit-nears-562721/">2000s onward</a>.</i><br>
+Due to lacking laws in California and lack of access to quality assistance, in comparison to for instance Coercion laws in New York, <b><a href="https://theaccidentalgangster.com/about-us/">Countless</a></b> people have been harmed Related to the Arts. <i>In one Case alone, 500 People had to sue against Fixers in the <a href="https://www.hollywoodreporter.com/business/business-news/anthony-pellicano-wiretap-lawsuit-nears-562721/">2000s onward</a>.</i><br>

 <b>Example of Presentation of Cases:<br>
 </b>